UoB-COMSM0166/2025-group-23/README.md

 Said, S., Gozdzik, M., Roche, T. R., Braun, J., Rössler, J., Kaserer, A., Spahn, D. R., Nöthiger, C. B., & Tscholl, D. W. (2020).
 Validation of the Raw National Aeronautics and Space Administration Task Load Index (NASA-TLX) questionnaire to assess perceived workload in patient monitoring tasks: Pooled analysis study using mixed models.
 Journal of Medical Internet Research, 22(9). https://doi.org/10.2196/19472

 Seyderhelm, A. J. A., & Blackmore, K. L. (2023).
 How hard is it really? assessing game-task difficulty through real-time measures of performance and cognitive load.
 Simulation & Gaming, 104687812311699. https://doi.org/10.1177/10468781231169910

-### Contribution Statement
-- Provide a table of everyone's contribution, which may be used to weight individual grades.
-We expect that the contribution will be split evenly across team-members in most cases.
-Let us know as soon as possible if there are any issues with teamwork as soon as they are apparent.